Addicted To Sugar, Not To Love

 In the first three weeks, I found healthy hacks for my food staples.
 My morning coffee got almond milk, or sugar-free syrup if I was using the fancy coffee machine at work.
-I started to fall in love with this one – Torani Sugar Free Hazelnut Syrup.

 This lead me to discover that you can get a grande hot mocha mocha with nonfat milk and sugar-free syrup.
 Try ordering that without forgetting anything.
 And surprisingly, it doesn’t taste like cardboard.
 I am quite happy with it.

 After the first three weeks, things went downhill.
 I think in my mind I was getting a little bit cocky – telling myself that obviously, I was awesome, I completed three weeks!
 Sugar addiction?
 What sugar addiction?
 Addicts aren’t people who can go three weeks without a chocolate chip cookie.
 They can’t say no to gorgeous brownies.
 I’m clearly not one of those.
 I stared a brownie in its face and walked away.
 I’m in the clear.